Bridging the Gap: How Digital Technology is Reshaping Contemporary Painting

 Exploring the Role of Pop Culture in Contemporary Art

 Pop culture is at the heart of abstract pop art.
-Artists draw from current trends and icons.
+Artists draw from current trends, icons, and media.
 They use these elements to comment on society or celebrate shared experiences.

 This art form blurs the line between 'high art' and popular culture.
 It challenges the idea that art must be separate from everyday life.
 By doing so, it makes art more accessible to a wider audience.